vsdcu/nft-data-processor/README.md

 Prerequisite
 --------------
 Install spark libs and have a standalone or cluster setup running spark master/workers.
 I have tested this application successfully on both the environment.
-- GCP Dataproc and
+- GCP Dataproc (1 master + 6 workers (4 cores + 16GB))
-- Standalone installaction of Spark on my macbook-pro 16-cores/32GB,
+- Standalone installaction of Spark on my macbook-pro 16-cores + 32GB,

 command to build the project
 ---------------------------------------